 Along with the baseline ATR 72-200, ATR offered an "ATR 72-210", with more powerful PW127 engines -- with 1,850 kW (2,480 SHP) each -- for better "hot and high" performance.
 The initial series ATR 42 / 72 sold well.
 These early variants have been replaced in production by improved versions, but many of the older machines remain in service.
 From 2000, ATR offered freighter conversions for the ATR 42 and ATR 72, involving the installation of a large freight door and revising the cabin for freight handling.

 BACK_TO_TOP* From the mid-1990s, the original ATR 42 and 72 variants were replaced in production by "Series 500" variants -- there was an interim "Series 400", but only two were built.
-The ATR 42-500 featured a new interior; new EFIS cockpit; more powerful PW-127E turboprops driving six-blade props; elevators and rudders developed for the ATR 72; as well as improved brakes, landing gear, plus reinforced wing and fuselage for handling higher takeoff weights.
+The ATR 42-500 featured a new interior; new EFIS cockpit; more powerful PW-127E turboprops driving six-blade props; elevators and rudders developed for the ATR 72; as well as improved brakes and landing gear, plus reinforced wing and fuselage for handling higher take-off weights.
 Initial delivery was in 1995.
-An "ATR 72-500" was sold as well, though more officially it was the "ATR 72-212A" and featured higher MTO weights.
+An "ATR 72-500" was sold as well, though more officially it was the "ATR 72-212A", featuring higher MTO weights.

-ATR has now introduced the new "600 Series" machines, including the "ATR 42-600" and "ATR 72-600".
-They are powered by Pratt & Whitney 127M turboprops, providing greater reliability, lower fuel consumption, and greater power over earlier powerplants.
-The 600 Series has a new avionics suite, with a modern multipurpose computer (MPC) and a glass cockpit with five color flat-panel displays.
+ATR went on to introduce "600 Series" machines, including the "ATR 42-600" and "ATR 72-600".
+They were powered by Pratt & Whitney 127M turboprops, providing greater reliability, lower fuel consumption, and more power over earlier powerplants.
+The 600 Series had a new avionics suite, with a modern multi-purpose computer (MPC) and a glass cockpit with five color flat-panel displays.
 Initial flight of the first 600 Series machine, an ATR 72-600, was in 2009, with the ATR 42-600 following in early 2010.
 Introduction to service was in 2011 for both machines.
+An air freighter option for the ATR 72-600, the "-600F", was introduced in 2017.

 * There was talk of developing an "ATR 42-R" military cargolifter variant with a tail loading ramp, but it never happened.
 The firm has achieved success with military maritime patrol variants.
-The Italian Coast Guard and Customs Service operate seven "ATR 42 Maritime Patrol (ATR 42MP)" machines with a sensor suite.
+The Italian Customs Police operate four "ATR 42 Maritime Patrol (ATR 42MP)" machines with a sensor suite.
 Nigeria also operates two ATR 42MP machines.
+At least one ATR 42 is in service with the US Special Operations Command (SOCOM), having been photographed carrying a sensor payload.
+As is usual with SOCOM aircraft, not much is said about it.

-The ATR series has proven a great success, the 1,000th machine -- an ATR 72-600 for a Spanish carrier -- being delivered in the spring of 2012.
+The ATR series has proven a great success, with over 1,500 aircraft sold to date.
 ATR is currently defining a next-generation turboprop.
 The goal for the design is an aircraft with 80 to 100 seats, featuring higher speed of up to about 610 KPH (380 MPH / 330 KT) and 20% lower fuel consumption.
-In addition, climb rate will be increased and maintenance costs lowered.
+In addition, climb rate will be increased, and maintenance costs reduced.
 An active vibration cancellation system is being considered as a means of providing a smoother ride, both improving passenger comfort and extending airframe life.

 * Sources include: